otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 ## Key Point From Last Session

 Do not make the assumption that your answer is correct.
-When you have solved a problem...take some to think to yourself...have I met all the possible test cases.
+When you have solved a problem...take some time to think to yourself...have I met all the possible test cases.

+## Laravel

+**Laravel** is an **open-source** **PHP** web framework designed for creating web applications that follow the **Model–View–Controller (MVC)** architectural pattern.
+We will primarily use the **Model** and **Controller** in this module.

+I suggest reading the this article - https://developer.mozilla.org/en-US/docs/Glossary/MVC

 ## Create a Laravel Application